gdalle/SparseMatrixColorings.jl/docs/src/vis.md

 SparseMatrixColorings provides some internal utilities for visualization of matrix colorings via the un-exported function `show_colors`.

 !!! warning
+    This function makes use of the [Julia Images ecosystem](https://juliaimages.org/latest/).
-    Using this function requires loading [Images.jl](https://github.com/JuliaImages/Images.jl).
+    Using it requires loading [ColorTypes.jl](https://github.com/JuliaGraphics/ColorTypes.jl).

 ## Visualizing results

 Currently, only `ColumnColoringResult` and `RowColoringResult` are supported.

 ```@example img
-using Images
+using ColorTypes
 using SparseMatrixColorings, SparseArrays
 using SparseMatrixColorings: show_colors